-The Louisiana College Department of Safety and Security and the Communications and Marketing receive information from various offices/departments on campus, such as the Louisiana College Department of Safety and Security department, environmental health and safety/ emergency management and physical security systems.
-If one of these units confirms that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the Louisiana College community, the Louisiana College Department of Safety and Security and the Communicating and Marketing will collaborate to determine the content of the message and will use some or all of the systems described below to communicate the threat to the Louisiana College community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population/ campus.
-The Louisiana College Department of Safety and Security will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (including but not limited to: Louisiana College Department of Safety and Security, PPD, RPSO, PFD), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+The Louisiana Christian University Department of Safety and Security and the Communications and Marketing receive information from various offices/departments on c a m pus, such as the Louisiana Christian University Department of Safety and Security department, environmental health and safety/emergency management and physical security systems.
+If one of these units confirms that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the Louisiana University community, the Louisiana Christian University Department of Safety and Security and the Communicating and Marketing will collaborate to determine the content of the message and will use some or all of the systems described below to communicate the threat to the Louisiana Christian University community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population/ campus.
+The Louisiana Christian University Department of Safety and Security will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (including but not limited to: Louisiana Christian University Department of Safety and Security, PPD, RPSO, PFD), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

-In the event of a serious incident that poses an immediate threat to members of the Louisiana College community, the College has various systems in place for communicating information quickly.
-Some or all of these methods of communication may be activated in the event of an immediate threat to the Louisiana College campus community.
-These methods of communication include Louisiana College ENS, a system that provides email, phone / text message alerts to members of the Louisiana College community.
-Students, staff, and faculty are signed up for email alerts through their official Louisiana College email address.
-Students and employees may enter up to three phone numbers and two email addresses for their respective emergency notification system profile.
-Students are encouraged to include their parents/loved ones in their profile.
+In the event of a serious incident that poses an immediate threat to members of the Louisiana Christian University community, the University has various systems in place for communicating information quickly.
+Some or all of these methods of communication may be activated in the event of an immediate threat to the Louisiana Christian University community.
+These methods of communication include Louisiana Christian campus University ENS, a system that provides email, phone / text message alerts to members of the Louisiana Christian University community.
+Students, staff, and faculty are signed up for email alerts through their official Louisiana Christian University email address.
+Students and employees may enter up to three phone numbers and two email for their respective emergency notification system profile.
+Students addresses are encouraged to include their parents/loved ones in their profile.

-The Louisiana College community members are encouraged to notify the Louisiana College Department of Safety and Security of any situation or incident on campus that involves a significant emergency or dangerous situation that may involve an immediate or ongoing threat to the health and safety of students, faculty, staff, or visitors on campus.
-Louisiana College Department of Safety and Security has the responsibility of responding to, and summoning the necessary resources, to mitigate, investigate, and document any situation that may cause a significant emergency or dangerous situation.
-In addition, the Louisiana College Department of Safety and Security has a responsibility to respond to such incidents to determine if the situation does in fact, pose a threat to the community.
+The Louisiana Christian University community members are encouraged to notify the Louisiana Christian University Department of Safety and Security of any situation or incident on campus that involves a significant emergency or dangerous situation that may involve an immediate or ongoing threat to the health and safety of students, faculty, staff, or visitors on campus.
+Louisiana Christian University Department of Safety and Security has the responsibility of responding to, and summoning the necessary resources, to mitigate, investigate, and document any situation that may cause a significant emergency or dangerous situation.
+In addition, the Louisiana Christian University Department of Safety and Security has a responsibility to respond to such incidents to determine if the situation does in fact, pose a threat to the community.
 If so, federal law requires that the institution notify the campus community or the appropriate segments of the community that may be affected by the situation.